 Hours of Employment

-- During Summer sessions
+- Summer Term

-- Undergraduate: 6 units or less
+Half-time enrollment is defined as:- Undergraduate: 6 units or fewer

 Return to Top